 We offer sedation for patients undergoing restorative procedures to keep them more comfortable and relaxed during treatment.
 Your Tigard dentist will discuss the available sedation options and offer recommendations on what’s best for you.

 Dental Fillings In Tigard

-Dental fillings are the best way to treat and fill cavities in decayed teeth.
+The most basic type of restorative dentistry, dental fillings are the best way to treat and fill cavities in decayed teeth.
 Your dentist will use a drill to remove damage and decay in the enamel of your tooth.
 Then, they will use a material such as a tooth-colored dental resin or metal amalgam to restore the shape and structure of your tooth.
 Timely intervention with a filling from a Tigard dentist is essential if you have a cavity.
 If left untreated for too long, your tooth could decay further and potentially require a dental crown and/or root canal therapy.